mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 0. Associate the profile information with the local session and create an account in the local application database as needed.

 ### OAuth Credentials

+OAuth Client Credentials are needed for each application accessing FxA.
+For example, a website that users can login to with mobile applications for iOS and Android should request 3 sets of OAuth credentials, one for each mobile app/platform, and one for the web service.

 0. client_id - a public identifier that is used to identify your service.
 Can be public.
 0. client_secret - a private secret that is sent from the backend when interacting with the OAuth server.
 Must not be shared publicly, checked into a public repository, or bundled with compiled code.